joelverhagen/joelverhagen.com/_posts/2023-12-01-azurite-in-ci.md

 - **GitHub Actions**:
   [`.github/workflows/test.yml`](https://github.com/joelverhagen/azurite-sample/blob/7e755f2eeb6c58487cb5c04a503ae2a5ae03b6d7/.github/workflows/test.yml#L37-L46)

 But the general steps to use Azurite in your CI run should translate easily to any CI service.
-I tested these on Ubuntu, macOS, and Windows but should work on any platform supporting Azurite.
-You probably just need to make sure Node.js is installed.
+I tested this on Ubuntu, macOS, and Windows but should work on any platform supporting Azurite.
+You probably just need to make sure Node.js is installed on your CI build agent.

 ## Install Azurite